wondrousWebWorks/portfolio/testing.md

   - Confirm that VIEW and MORE INFO buttons are present :heavy_check_mark:
   - Verify that clicking on the VIEW and MORE INFO buttons redirects to the relevant information in a new browser tab :heavy_check_mark:
 - Verify that clicking on a qualification name once expanded hides the qualification body as expected and sets the qualification name's background to the default colour :heavy_check_mark:

+##### Experience

+- Confirm that experience cards are present :heavy_check_mark:
+- Verify that each experience card shows a tag icon for the job title and the job title itself :heavy_check_mark:
+- Verify that each experiecne card shows a calendar icon for the job dates and the job dates themselves :heavy_check_mark:
+- Confirm that the card scale on hover :heavy_check_mark:

 ## Bugs